Creating Source Fields

 In the electronic data file structure, the source field is the child record of the section source.
 Source fields contain the information that will be displayed on electronic data files.

-The record also has fields that enable you to define length limits, positions, and the order that information should appear in the generated file.
+The record also has fields where you set length limits, positions, and the order for information in the generated file.

 On file imports, NetSuite uses your source field settings to navigate the file and parse the rows.